 Publishers are deploying email marketing strategies that are worth watching.
 By collecting data on subscriber preferences and sending a variety of tailored emails, publishers are using the tools and analytics that email marketing offers to better their brand, reach subscribers, and give their bottom line a healthy boost.

-Campaign Monitor is fortunate enough to work with some big name publishers and is always looking to help those in the industry achieve success.
+Campaign Monitor is fortunate enough to work with some big-name publishers and is always looking to help those in the industry achieve success.
 And, to help you succeed on your journey, here’s another article on email marketing for publishers we believe you’ll find very helpful.